Caption: The heading row descibes the categories of information about the course,

 - identify and explain the main arguments, ideas, or questions of three thinkers, including

-- identify and explain how philosophical concepts inform discussions of real-world issues
+- identify how philosophical concepts inform discussions of issues we encounter in our

-- apply distinct philosophical perspectives to a discussion of real-world issues.
+- apply distinct philosophical perspectives to a discussion of issues we encounter in

-- analyze and defend judgments about philosophical claims in the face of competing judgments
+- analyze and defend philosophical claims in the face of competing judgments.

 - write a total of at least ten pages (of approximately 300 words each) of college level